Ira Kurzban: Haiti and Aristide

 Kurzban also served as U.S. attorney for Haiti's elected governments since 1991 (led by Jean-Bertrand Aristide (1991 & 1994–96), René Préval (1996-2000), and Aristide again (2000–04)).
 After Aristide was forced from office and cast into exile, Kurzban has served as the former president's personal attorney in the United States.
 On March 18, 2011, Aristide, accompanied by Kurzban and others, returned to Haiti.
+Kurzban's involvement with the Aristide government was extremely controversial, as U.S. Department of Justice filings revealed that Kurzban's law firm earned nearly $5 million for its lobbying work alone during Aristide's 2001 to 2004 second term, a time during which the government was accused of serious human rights abuses and Aristide was named an "international press freedom predator" by the press freedom group Reporters sans frontières.

 Publications

 Kurzban's Sourcebook

-First published in 1990, Kurzban's Immigration Law Sourcebook has become one of the most respected one-volume treatises on immigration law, particularly among attorneys, judges, and government officials involved with immigration issues.
+First published in 1990, Kurzban's Immigration Law Sourcebook has become one of the most respected treatises on immigration law, particularly among attorneys, judges, and government officials involved with immigration issues.
 The original 490-page edition was derived from notes Kurzban used while teaching immigration law.
-Now in its 17th edition, the Sourcebook has since grown to over 2600 pages.
+Now in its 18th edition, the Sourcebook has since grown to nearly 3,000 pages.
 The book has been cited by administrative tribunals, federal courts, and state supreme courts.